American Music Awards: 10 things you missed, from Taylor Swift’s speech to Jennifer Lopez and Maluma’s duet

 Host Taraji P. Henson — who kicked things off with a dance medley to Prince’s “Let’s Go Crazy,” Jay-Z’s “Dirt off Your Shoulder” and Megan Thee Stallion’s “Savage” — beamed that she was “just happy to be off the couch.”

-“I know you’re still at home, but tonight you’re home with me, and we’re gonna party,” she told the viewing audience, and added that music just might help unite everyone.
+“I know you’re still at home, but tonight you’re home with me, and we’re going to party,” she told the viewing audience, adding that music just might help unite everyone.
 “It’s time to remember we are one country, y’all, and we need to heal — we need to love on each other a little more and that’s what tonight is about.
 We’re embracing our neighbors and coming together with music."

 Here are 10 things you missed from the three-hour show; a complete list of televised winners is below.